Are you in need of a robbery specialist solicitor?

-Have you been charged with robbery?
-If you are found guilty of this serious and wide-ranging offence, the maximum sentence can be life imprisonment.
-At Lawtons we have a team of specialist solicitors who are experienced in all cases of robbery.
+If you’re found guilty of this serious and wide-ranging offence, the maximum sentence can be life imprisonment.
+At Lawtons, we have a team of specialist solicitors who are experienced in all cases of robbery.

-If you are facing a robbery charge and want expert legal advice then it is crucial that you contact Lawtons today on 0333 577 0522, for legal assistance that can help to ensure the best possible outcome in your case.
+If you’re facing a robbery charge and want expert legal advice, then it’s crucial that you contact Lawtons today on 0333 577 0522, for legal assistance that can help to ensure the best possible outcome in your case.

 What is robbery under UK law?